Fast computation of Tukey trimmed regions and median in dimension $p>2$: Introduction

-But, as a convex polytope, a Tukey trimmed region is the intersection of a \textit{finite} number of halfspaces.
+where $q_{1}(\kappa, \u)$ denotes the sample $\kappa$-quantile of the projections of $\{\x_1, \dots, \x_n\}$ onto $\u$.
+As a convex polytope, a Tukey region is the intersection of a \textit{finite} number of these halfspaces.
 The facets of the polytope lie on the hyperplanes that border the halfspaces.
-Clearly, by the definition of Tukey depth \eqref{HDSV}, each of these hyperplanes must be an observation hyperplane.
-Consequently, the Tukey region is completely determined by a finite number of observation hyperplanes.
-To calculate it, a naive procedure consists in passing through all $\binom{n}{p}$ observation hyperplanes and checking their depth.
-For a more efficient procedure, we have to identify a proper subset of observation hyperplanes that contain the facets.
+Clearly, by the definition of Tukey depth \eqref{HDSV}, each of these hyperplanes must be an observational hyperplane.
+Consequently, the Tukey region is completely determined by a finite number of observational hyperplanes.
+Hence, to calculate it, the key step is to identify those observational hyperplanes that actually include one of the region's facets.
+A na\"{i}ve procedure consists in checking all $\binom{n}{p}$ observational hyperplanes.
+For a more efficient procedure, we need a strategy to identify those observational hyperplanes that contain the facets.

-\cite{HallinPS10}, hereafter HPS, point out a direct connection between Tukey regions and multivariate regression quantiles.
-Each such quantile is a set of hyperplanes, in general non-unique, that may include a facet of the Tukey region. \cite{HallinPS10} show that those directions giving the same hyperplane form a polyhedral cone, and that a finite number of these cones fills the $\mathbb{R}^p$.
-Each cone can be represented by the direction vectors generating its edges, which, again, is a finite number.
-HPS provide an algorithm calculating Tukey regions in dimension $p > 2$ via quantile regression and parametric programming.
+\cite{HallinPS10} and \cite{PaindaveineS11}, hereafter HPS, point out a direct connection between a Tukey region and multivariate regression quantiles.
+Each of these quantiles consists of, in general more than one, parallel hyperplanes, which may contain a facet of the Tukey region.
+In their pioneering work, \cite{HallinPS10} show that those directions giving the same set of hyperplanes form a polyhedral cone, and that a finite number of these cones fills $\mathbb{R}^p$.
+Each cone is represented by the directions generating its edges, which, again, are finitely many.
+HPS propose an algorithm that calculates Tukey regions in dimension $p > 2$ via quantile regression and parametric programming.
 To guarantee all cones to be addressed, a breadth-first search is used.
-For details see \cite{PaindaveineS12a,PaindaveineS12b,PaindaveineS11}.
-However this procedure is rather inefficient and slow.
+For details of the implementations, see \cite{PaindaveineS12a, PaindaveineS12b}.
+However, these procedures are rather slow.

-Here two new algorithms are presented that calculate a Tukey $\tau$-trimmed exactly in arbitrary dimension $p > 2$.
-In doing this we identify certain combinatorial properties of Tukey regions and exploit them in order to substantially reduce the computational load.
-Consequently the new algorithms run much faster and require much less RAM than the one by HPS.
+In the sequel we present two new algorithms, a na\"{i}ve and a more sophisticated one, that calculate Tukey regions in arbitrary dimension $p > 2$.
+In building the second algorithm, certain combinatorial properties of Tukey regions are derived and exploited that substantially reduce the computational load.
+Consequently this algorithm runs much faster and requires much less RAM than the na\"{i}ve algorithm as well as the algorithms by HPS.

+Specifically, as a first main result, an upper bound is derived on the number of \textit{non-redundant hyperplanes} of a Tukey region, that is, those observational hyperplanes that contain a facet of the region.
+The bound is sharp and turns out to be very useful in assessing the computational complexity and performance of the algorithms.
+To our knowledge of the literature, the bound is new.